esrc-official/ESRC-SDK-Android-Extension-Marvrus/README.md

 |Engagement Recognition| Recognize engagement level from balance of autonomic nervous system by heart rate variability analysis. |
 |MEE Index Recognition| Recognize MEE index from valence facial expression, heart rate and engagement. |

-### Try the sample app

-Our sample app has the core features of the ESRC SDK.
-Download the app from our [GitHub repository](https://github.com/esrc-official/ESRC-Android) to get an idea of what you can build with the actual SDK and start building in your project.

-> Note: The fastest way to see our ESRC SDK in action is to build your app on top of our sample app.
-Make sure to change the application ID of the sample app to your own.

 <br />

 ## Install ESRC SDK